Mortgages

 How does a green mortgage work?

-Green mortgages in Ireland work the same way as a standard mortgage - you’ll borrow a large sum of money to buy a property and make monthly payments with interest to repay the loan.
-The main features are:
+Green mortgages in Ireland work much like a standard mortgage - you’ll borrow a large sum of money to buy a property and make monthly repayments with interest.

 What is a Building Energy Rating (BER)?

-• A BER certificate is now required for most homes for sale or rent in Ireland
+• A BER certificate is required for most homes for sale or rent in Ireland

 To find out more about your BER, visit our guide How to boost your Building Energy Rating (BER).